 Snellings is a former workers’ comp defense attorney who had faced Boxer & Gerson’s applicant attorneys across the table many times over the five years he served in that role with the San Francisco-based firm of Hartsuyker, Stratman & Williams-Abrego.
 Though both sides battle mightily on behalf of their respective clients, the legal profession’s ethos of mutual respect, decorum and collegiality ensures that, as in this instance, opposing counsel can gather for occasions that acknowledge individual accomplishments such as appointments, awards, and charity events.

 Snellings earned his bachelor’s degree in sociology from UCLA in 1993, then returned there to law school to earn his J.D. in 1998.
-He is pictured above at second from left along with Boxer & Gerson attorneys Maria Sager, Tiffany Speers and Deirdre Mochel, and defense lawyer Kevin Shaw, a partner with the statewide firm of Shaw, Jacobsmeyer, Crain & Claffey.
+He is pictured above at second from left along with Boxer & Gerson attorneys Maria Grasso, Tiffany Speers and Deirdre Mochel, and defense lawyer Kevin Shaw, a partner with the statewide firm of Shaw, Jacobsmeyer, Crain & Claffey.